About Phoenix Sky Harbor International Airport (PHX)

 Facilities for the disabled include lifts, wheelchair-accessible telephones, dedicated toilets, lowered ATMs and TDD and amplified phones.
 Hand-controlled hire cars can be provided with advance notice by Avis, Budget, Hertz and National.
 Disabled parking spaces are reserved for badge holders in all car parks; the shuttles to/from these car parks are wheelchair-accessible.
 There is also an accessible Dial-a-Ride bus serving the city (tel: (602) 253 4000).

 There are parking spaces for 30,000 vehicles at Phoenix Sky Harbor International Airport.
 Short-term parking is available in multistorey car parks at the terminals.
-Additional parking is available at the economy car parks (to the west of Terminal 2 and east of Terminal 4).
+Additional parking is available at the economy car parks (one to the west of Terminal 2 and the other to the east of Terminal 4).
 Shuttle buses run 24 hours a day from West Economy Parking to Terminals 2 and 3, and the PHX Sky Train serves East Economy Parking 24 hours a day taking passengers to Terminal 4.
-There are three 24-hour 'cell phone waiting lots’ for drivers awaiting arriving passengers: east of Terminal 4, west of Terminal 2, and south of the 44th Street and Washington PHX Sky Train Station.
+There are three 24-hour 'cell phone waiting lots' for drivers awaiting arriving passengers: east of Terminal 4, west of Terminal 2, and south of the 44th Street and Washington PHX Sky Train Station.
 For further parking information, call the airport's parking hotline (tel: (602) 273 4545) or visit: www.skyharbor.com/FindASpot

-Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Fox, Hertz, National, Payless and Thrifty are among the car hire companies represented in the Rental Car Centre (1805 East Sky Harbor Circle South; tel: (602) 683 3741).
-The Rental Car Centre is housed within its own building a little way from the airport, to reach it take the common rental car shuttle from the baggage reclaim level.
+Advantage, Alamo, Avis, Budget, Dollar, Enterprise, Firefly, Fox, Hertz, National, Payless, Sixt and Thrifty are the car hire companies represented in the Rental Car Centre (1805 East Sky Harbor Circle South; tel: (602) 683 3741).
+The Rental Car Centre is housed within its own building a little way from the airport, to reach it take the common rental car shuttle from the baggage claim area of each terminal